merenbach/hotel-juliet/README.md

 TODO:
 Handle translation in subclasses for cipher, then pass alphabet_ to super() instead of list of ops? autotranslate to upper case?
+- use dict of individual dicts instead of str.maketrans (which also makes dicts)? seems less efficient {'a': {'a':'q', 'b':'r'...

 ## Notes